SergeJohanns/BRIAN/README.md

-# Brainf-ck
+# BRIAN
- Repository for my brainf tools and projects
+ Repository for the BRIAN brainf interpreter and auxillary toolset.

 ## BRIAN.py
  Brian.py is the brainf interpreter I wrote for personal use.
 It has a command line where you can enter code line by line as well as load seperate script files.
 It also supports injecting files into and writing files from memory.